Automattic/wp-calypso/client/components/happychat/README.md

 ## Autoscroll

-Happychat uses the `./autoscroll.js` mixin to provide scroll-to-bottom functionality as chat messages are received.
+Happychat uses the `./with-autoscroll.js` high-order component to provide scroll-to-bottom functionality as chat messages are received.

 ## Scrollbleed

-Happychat uses the `./scrollbleed.js` mixin to prevent mousewheel scroll events from scrolling DOM nodes unexpectedly (e.g. scrolling the whole page once the end of the chat has been reached).
+Happychat uses the `./with-scrollbleed.js` high-order component to prevent mousewheel scroll events from scrolling DOM nodes unexpectedly (e.g. scrolling the whole page once the end of the chat has been reached).